StianJosok/tilt-pi-monitor-stack-docker-guide/README.md

 ## Plans for the Future

-- Dockerize the Node-RED aspect of the Tilt Pi.
+- [ ] Dockerize the Node-RED aspect of the Tilt Pi.
+See [jgwehr/brewpi – tiltpi dockerfiles](https://github.com/jgwehr/brewpi/tree/master/services/tiltpi/dockerfiles) for related work.
-- Dockerize the aioblescan to allow capturing data directly from the Tilt Hydrometer.
+- [x] Dockerize [aioblescan-Influxdb](https://github.com/StianJosok/aioblescan-Influxdb) to allow capturing data directly from the Tilt Hydrometer.

 ---